MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-experience.md

 - Read [Power BI service basic concepts.](end-user-basic-concepts.md)

 - Viewing Power BI content (reports, dashboards, apps) created by *designers* requires one of two conditions:
-    - a Power BI Pro or Premium Per User (PPU) license.
+    - A Power BI Pro or Premium Per User (PPU) license.
     - Your organization to have a Power BI Premium subscription, and the content to be shared with you from a Premium capacity.
     [Learn about licenses and subscriptions](end-user-license.md).